 "It is also a requirement for the property to be both secure and watertight during the renovation work."

 2. Renting out a room

-If you own your property you may think you’re perfectly entitled to let out a room to whoever you want, but lots of companies don’t give policies to homeowners who have tenants.
+If you own your property you may think you’re perfectly entitled to let out a room to whoever you want, especially with restrictions now easing, but lots of companies don’t give policies to homeowners who have tenants.

 Rented rooms as viewed as a risk as you're opening up your home to someone you don’t fully know.
 Check with your insurer before you get a lodger – you may have to change your insurance type to ensure you're protected.